 Patience is key

-When the opposition is running with the ball, tackling from the front is the best way to win the ball without risking a caution or worse, a red.
+When you’re weighing up a tackle you need to choose the correct moment.
+This will become more second nature the more you play the game.
+Running alongside a player is a good time to try win the ball, make sure you are level with the player or ideally just in front of him before attempting the tackle.
+When an attacker is running with the ball tackling from the front is the best way to win the ball without risking a caution or worse, a red.
 A great way to be patient is to jockey your opponent and then quickly let go of the corresponding button and then quickly launch into the tackle.
 Your opponent won’t be expecting this.

 Don’t commit when 1v1 or 1v2